opnsense/docs/source/manual/how-tos/cachingproxy.rst

 -----------------------
 If you want to change the interfaces (subnets) the proxy will bind to then click on the tab **Forward Proxy**.
 Now add/remove the interfaces in the **Proxy interfaces** field.
-When adding make sure it is applied and a tag is visible (use , Enter or select from the list).
+When adding make sure it is applied and a tag is visible (use arrow keys and Enter or select from the list).

 ---------------------------